Your Credit Score

 Where part of your mortgage is repayment and part interest only, each method will apply to the part concerned.

 If your mortgage is on a fixed rate of interest, then the interest rate on the part that is fixed won’t change.
-When the fixed rate comes to an end, we will calculate a new monthly payment at the new variable interest rate that applies at that time.
+When the fixed rate comes to an end, we'll calculate a new monthly payment at the new variable interest rate that applies at that time.

-Any additional borrowing you have arranged on a fixed rate of interest will not change as a result of a change to our variable mortgage rates.
+Any additional borrowing you have arranged on a fixed rate of interest won't change as a result of a change to our variable mortgage rates.

-If you have arranged additional borrowing at a variable rate any offer will show the interest rates that applied at the time the offer was produced.
+If you have arranged additional borrowing at a variable rate any offer will show the interest rates that applied at the time the offer was made.
 If we change the variable rate after the offer is issued, we won’t write to you until you complete.
-When you complete, the letter will contain a new monthly payment and interest rates that will apply.
+When you complete, the letter will have a new monthly payment and interest rates that will apply.

-Any product switch you have arranged will be on a fixed rate of interest and this will not change as a result of a change to our variable mortgage rates.
+Any product switch you have arranged will be on a fixed rate of interest and this won't change as a result of a change to our variable mortgage rates.
 However, there may be part of your existing mortgage being charged at a variable rate.
-We will recalculate the monthly payment on any parts of the mortgage being charged interest at a variable rate and add these to the monthly payments on any fixed rate parts to give you a total new monthly payment.
+We'll recalculate the monthly payment on any parts of the mortgage being charged interest at a variable rate and add these to the monthly payments on any fixed rate parts to give you a total new monthly payment.

-If you have arranged to switch to a new fixed rate product and the new rate hasn’t yet taken effect, you can contact us and tell us that you have changed your mind.
-If the new rate already applies, you can still change your mind as long as you tell us within 28 days of the new rate taking effect.
+If you have arranged to switch to a new deal and the new rate hasn’t yet taken effect, you can contact us and tell us that you have changed your mind.
+If the new rate already applies, you can still change your mind.
+But only as long as you tell us within 28 days of the new rate taking effect.